The most important events in the life of C.S. Lewis

 29 November 1954

-Inaugural Lecture at Cambridge University
+Inaugural lecture at Cambridge University

 July 1955

-Elected Member of the British Academy
+Elected member of the British Academy

 23 April 1956

-Married with Joy Davidman in a civil ceremony at the Oxford Registry Office
+Civil marriage with Joy Davidman in a civil ceremony at the Oxford Registry Office

 21 March 1957